 Professor Soltani received PhD from the Department and Management Science at the University of Strathclyde Business School (UK).

-Professor Syed Aziz Anwar

-Professor

 Ph.D.
 (University of Delhi)

-His specialty areas include International Business, Marketing Management, Service Quality and Research Methodology.
+Quality and Research Methodology.
 He has held academic positions in eminent universities such as University of Delhi, India; University of Otago, New Zealand; University of Brunei